Making Bread in the Thermal Cooker

 Following the instructions above but replace the sweet with savory.
 Over the butter or a slight rub of olive oil add your favorite herb blend, such as the Italian Herb Seasoning in my Let's Make Sense of Thermal Cooking Cookbook, and Parmesan cheese.
 Roll and prepare as instructed above!

 When it comes to using containers in the thermal cooker, I am always on the lookout!
-The ultimate goal would be to find a stainless steel container which would accommodate a 2 pound loaf with a submergible lid.
+The ultimate goal would be to find a stainless steel container which would accommodate a 2 pound loaf with a submersible lid.
 So far, no luck.
-I have found however, along with a couple of smaller stainless steel containers which do not seal, 2 containers which are the size I like, one tall and one short.
+My favorite containers are actually mason jars.
+But, I have found several other stainless steel containers which do not have lids.
 The drawback is that they require a cover.
-For now I use foil or part of an oven bag secured with an elastic.
-I prefer the foil for now, it is simple and inexpensive.
+I use foil, it is simple and inexpensive.
 But in an emergency situation foil may not be available.
 The other option is to cut a circle out of an oven bag and secure with an elastic.
 So I have several boxes of oven bags in my storage, just in case, after all they are strong, cleanable and reusable.
-Mason Jars are also inexpensive and submergible but they are small, but they work for some situations.

 Preparing corn bread can be done using containers, not in the upper 2.5 L pot.
 The thought of preparing quick breads in the upper pot may be tempting.
 After all it seems logical that it should be able to heat through as the food boils in the lower pot.
 Two things, first it cannot come to a boil so should be put into a container.
 Secondly, I come at thermal cooking from a preparedness and fuel savings angle.
 To let the corn bread heat all of the way through this way requires a long boiling time.
 By putting the corn bread batter into mason jars, boiling time is greatly reduced and fuel is saved.